zurgeg/linux_rocksmith/index.md

 (The links currently redirect to my GitHub repo, because the site builder messes up parts of the text.)

+## Scripts

+Because someone asked, I have written scripts that do everything for you.

+For native Steam: `wget https://raw.githubusercontent.com/theNizo/linux_rocksmith/main/native-steam.sh && ./native-steam.sh && rm native-steam.sh`

+For other Rocksmith installations: `wget https://raw.githubusercontent.com/theNizo/linux_rocksmith/main/other.sh && ./other.sh && rm other.sh`

 # Credits

 * [preflex](https://gitlab.com/preflex) for showing me how to do it on Arch-based distros.